Austin Roberts Bird Sanctuary: Habitat

 A former clay quarry at the confluence of Walker and Argo Spruit was allowed to fill with water, and some exotic trees were planted along its verges.
 In addition nine small perennial dams or wetland basins have been created, some with artificial islands, to accommodate aquatic birds and animals.
 The natural veld type of the sanctuary is mixed bushveld.

+Mammal species

+As of 2025 the reserve's mammals include 7 blesbok (including 2 calves), some 16 duiker and one male steenbok.
+The smaller antelope are hardly noticed due to the reserve's dense vegetation.
+Slender mongoose is present but is likewise a skulker.

 Bird species

 Upwards of 170 native bird species have been recorded, but the presence or breeding of some have been transient, due to urbanization and other factors.
-Resident or visiting passerine birds include thick-billed weaver, southern red bishop, common reed-warbler, little rush-warbler and lesser swamp-warbler.
+Resident or visiting passerine birds include thick-billed weaver, southern red bishop, common reed warbler, little rush-warbler and lesser swamp-warbler.
 Various heron species visit the reserve, including black-crowned night-heron, little bittern, green-backed heron, purple heron, black and little egret.
 Other regular water birds are red-knobbed coot, fulvous duck, Egyptian goose, white-faced duck, Cape teal and southern pochard.
 Pinioned crowned cranes and blue cranes have been released into the reserve, and some exotic duck species are present.